Interior proposes coveted deal to ex-client of agency head

-Environmental groups and a California Democratic lawmaker oppose giving the contract to the California's Westlands Water District, the nation's largest agricultural water supplier.
-The water supplier serves some of country's wealthiest and most politically influential corporate farmers.
+Conservation groups are demanding fuller disclosure of financial terms and an environmental review of the proposed deal for the California's Westlands Water District, the nation's largest agricultural water supplier.
+The water district serves some of country's wealthiest and most politically influential corporate farmers.

 Bernhardt served as a lobbyist for Westlands until 2016, the year before he joined Interior, initially as deputy secretary.